wooriml/proj3-anagrams/README.md

 ## Authors

-Initial version by M Young; to be revised by CIS 322 students.
+Initial version by M Young; to be revised by #Jenny Lee# from CIS322 course.

+## specification

+Revised by Jenny Lee has made the project to correct the answer three in the row.

 ## Known bugs